Wahlenbergia albomarginata: Description

-Wahlenbergia albomarginata's corolla form a 'bell-like' flower, an occurrence which is formally described as 'narrow-campulate-rotate'.
-A single long tubed flower is produced atop each vertical, naked stem.
+Wahlenbergia albomarginata's corolla form a bell-like flower, an occurrence which is formally described as 'narrow-campulate-rotate'.
+A single, long-tubed flower is produced atop each vertical, naked stem.
 The corolla ranges from a typical pale-blue colour to darker violet-blue, with white zoning, but on occasion corolla may be entirely white.
-Corolla tubes often lengthen from spring to summer and the corolla is 10–20 mm in length.
+The corolla is 10–20 mm in length, with corolla tubes often lengthening from spring to summer.

-Leaves are 10–40 mm long and may have a pale underside, or range from yellow-green to red-green in colour.
+The leaves are 10–40 mm long and may have a pale underside, or range from yellow-green to red-green in colour.
 Additionally, all endemic Wahlenbergia species in New Zealand have a glabrous pedicel and calyx.
-When cultivated or sheltered, leaves grow in radicle, 'rose-like' clusters around the rhizome tips.
+When cultivated or sheltered, leaves grow in radicle, rose-like clusters around the rhizome tips.
 Dry, windswept conditions cause leaves to become stiff and grow in sessile, compact tufts.
 In low sunlight, stems may become elongated.
-Leaves are typically petiolate, with entire, dentate or undulate leaf margins which are conspicuously white and thickened.
+The leaves are typically petiolate, with entire, dentate or undulate leaf margins which are conspicuously white and thickened.
 In cases where teeth are present on leaf margins, they tend to be unremarkable.
 Morphologically, leaves range from linear to elliptic or ovate to obovate, where lamina gradually narrow to the petiole.